stfc/PSyclone/doc/developer_guide/psyir_backends.rst

   of loops (lat/lon/levels) is currently assumed.
 - Fortran literals such as `0.0d0` are output directly in the generated code (but this could also be a frontend issue).
-- the only unary operator currently supported is '-' and the subject of this unary operator must be a literal.
+- the only unary operator currently supported is '-'.

 The current implementation also outputs text rather than running Dawn directly.
 This text needs to be pasted into another script in order to